 Alonzo Depue House – As with other historic homes along Old Mine Road, the landscape would have been quite different 100 years ago, with open fields, a clear river view, and several farm outbuildings.

 Namanock – While nothing remains today, this was the site of Fort Namanock during the French and Indian War (1754-1763).
 Forts in this time and era were little more than a sturdy stone house with a wooden defensive fences surrounding it.

 Westbrook Bell House – Built by Johannis Westbrook, this is the oldest structure in the recreation area, built in about 1701.

 Nelden-Roberts Stonehouse – The origins of this small house are obscure, although its construction is attributed to George Nelden, who acquired the property in 1816.
 The Montague Association for the Restoration of Community History operates a museum in the house on summer weekends.

-Van Campen Inn -This fine colonial home was never intended as an inn in the commercial sense.
-By law, certain houses along a major roadway were required to house travelers.
-During the French and Indian War (1754-1763), the stout stone walls sheltered 150 people against the threat of Indian attack.
-The Walpack Historical Society offers tours of the house on Sundays during the summer.
+Van Campen Inn -This fine colonial home was never intended as an inn commercially.
+Certain houses along a major roadway were required to house travelers by law.
+During the French and Indian War (1754-1763), the thick stone walls sheltered 150 people against the threat of Indian attack.
+The Walpack Historical Society offers house tours on Sundays during the summer.

 Minisink Dutch Reformed Church – Dating back to 1737, this is the oldest congregation in the county.
 The present structure was built in 1899, and tombstones in the cemetery date to 1805.

-There are many more interesting sites of interest along Old Mine Road before it exits New Jersey at Port Jervis, New York.
-The Old Mine Road is partially closed in the winter, but is magnificent in the spring, summer and, fall.
+Many more interesting sites along Old Mine Road exist before it exits New Jersey at Port Jervis, New York.
+The Old Mine Road is partially closed in the winter but is magnificent in the spring, summer, and fall.
 The rural road runs through Worthington State Forest.